MysteryPancake/Houdini-Fun/NDC.md

 <br clear="left" />

-## Frustrum box
+## Frustum box

-The VEX equivalent of Camera Frustrum qL.
+The VEX equivalent of Camera Frustum qL.

 1. Add a box.
 The X and Y coordinates range from 0 to 1.
 The Z coordinates are negative from 0 to the depth you want.